Rev Up Your Local SEO in 2025 & Beyond

 2. Use Schema Markup

-Schema markup is microdata added to the code of your website.
-It helps search engines find certain pieces of information (like NAP) so they can more effectively crawl, understand, and rank your content to better align results with queries.
+Schema markup is microdata added to your website’s code.
+It helps search engines find specific pieces of information (like NAP) so they can crawl, understand, and rank your content more effectively, aligning results with queries better.

 To incorporate schema markup on your website, first, identify your business category, then determine which tags to use for best results.